DanPartelly/iouyap/README.rst

 iouyap
 ======

 Bridge IOU to UDP, TAP and Ethernet.

+The project was revived to facilitate running IOL in containers.

-Please note that **iouyap has been replaced by uBridge** https://github.com/GNS3/ubridge
+Please note that in most other applications **iouyap has been replaced by uBridge** https://github.com/GNS3/ubridge

 Installation on Linux (Debian based)
 ------------------------------------